 This is just as easy to disprove as the other examples.
 By all accounts, Buddha began his ministry after having an epiphany while meditating under a bo tree.

-Here’s a verse from the most ancient Buddhist scripture, the Pali Canon.
+Here’s a verse from the most ancient Buddhist scripture, the Nikayas.
 “Meditate, monks, do not be negligent, or else you will regret it later.
 This is our instruction to you.”
 Buddha AN 7:70; IV 136-39

 The Angry Photographer also insists that Buddha didn’t encourage any form of breath-based meditation.
 He claims that references to breath in Buddhist scriptures are metaphorical references to the spirit.